AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

    The parameter refers to the passed object, with the ability to modify it;
 3. `X &&` (rvalue reference):
-   The parameter refers to the passed object, with move semantics, meaning that you can modify or “steal” the value.
+   The parameter refers to the passed object, with move semantics, meaning that you can modify or "steal" the value.
 4. `X const &&` (constant rvalue reference):
    Available, but with no established semantic meaning.